 What Protections Are In Place for Vulnerable Customers?

 Whether you are an energy customer or a customer of Irish Water, there are a range of additional protection measures in place for registered vulnerable customers.
 This includes measures around communication, disconnection and other important areas.

 Each energy supplier and Irish Water has produced a code of practice on vulnerable customers.
 The CRU monitor and audit compliance with these Codes of Practice to ensure vulnerable customers are protected.
 You can also review the CRU’s document showing the key points that must be included in the code of practice.
-There is a link in the previous section to that document.

 Am I a Vulnerable Customer?